Portsmouth Pumping Station Redirect and Trunk Watermain

 Design and Construction

-Detailed design of the linear infrastructure routing has commenced with construction to follow in a phased approach, anticipated for 2020 and 2021.
-The Portsmouth Pump Station Facility will be scheduled for completion at approximately the same time as the Cataraqui Bay Wastewater Treatment Plant Upgrades project.
+Detailed design of the Portsmouth Pump Station Facility will be scheduled for completion in 2022/2023 following completion of the Cataraqui Bay Wastewater Treatment Plant Upgrades project.

 Additional information will be added as the design and construction phase continues.